Republican Elected Officials

-First elected in November 2017, Emily is youngest Republican woman ever elected to the House of Delegates and has worked tirelessly to fight for the values that are important to our community.
+First elected as Virginia State Delegate in the 64th District of the Virginia House of Delegates in November 2017, Emily was youngest Republican woman ever elected to the House of Delegates and has worked tirelessly to fight for the values that are important to our community.
 She was named the 2018 Freshman Legislator of the Year by the Virginia Chamber of Commerce for her work in fostering a pro-business atmosphere in Virginia.
 As a member of the Finance Committee, Emily fought to defeat nearly $1 billion in new tax increases.
 As a staunch defender of the 2nd Amendment, Emily has defeated several liberal gun-control proposals and has advanced protections for our gun rights.

 Elected to the Virginia State Senate in 2024.
 Emily will fight to defended law enforcement and oppose the soft on crime agenda that extreme progressives continually attempt to pass in Richmond.
 Emily will ALWAYS put the safety of our families and communities first.

 Emily will continue to make it a priority to combat inflation by supporting tax cuts for Virginia families.
 Emily voted to end the grocery tax, cut income taxes, and opposed the gas tax hike.
 Working families are struggling in today's economy and she knows that you know how to spend your money best, not Richmond bureaucrats.